-During the years ended December 31, 2022 and 2021, our cash flows from operating, investing, and financing activities, as reflected in the consolidated statements of cash flows, are as follows:
+During the years ended December 31, 2023 and 2022, our cash flows from operating, investing, and financing activities, as reflected in the consolidated statements of cash flows, were as follows:

-Year Ended December 31, 2022 2021 isands) Net cash provided by operating activities \$ 256,106 \$ 98,292 Net cash provided by (used in) investing activities 72,730 (68,149) Net cash (used in) provided by financing activities (92,620) 17,808 Impact of foreign currency on cash (364) (597) Net increase in cash, cash equivalents, and restricted cash \$ 235,852 \$ 47,354
+Year Ended December 31, 2023 2022 (in thousands) Net cash provided by operating activities \$ 124,527 \$ 256,106 Net cash (used in) provided by investing activities (61,564) 72,730 Net cash used in financing activities (253,644) (92,620) Impact of foreign currency on cash 475 (364) Net (decrease) increase in cash, cash equivalents, and restricted cash \$ (190,206) \$ 235,852

 Our operations have been financed primarily from operating activities.
-During the years ended December 31, 2022 and 2021, we generated cash from operating activities of \$256.1 million and \$98.3 million, respectively.
+During the years ended December 31, 2023 and 2022, we generated cash from operating activities of \$124.5 million and \$256.1 million, respectively.

-We believe that our existing sources of liquidity, including access to our 2022 Revolver, will be sufficient to fund our operations for at least the next 12 months from the date of the filing of this Annual Report on Form 10-K. Our future capital requirements will depend on many factors, including, but not limited to: the further impact of the COVID-19 pandemic; our revenue; expenses associated with our sales and marketing activities and the support of our product, technology, and development efforts; expenses associated with our facilities build-out under our 1001 Boylston Street lease that do not qualify for landlord reimbursement; payments received in advance from a third-party payment processor; activity under our Share Repurchase Program; and our investments in international markets.
-Our long-term future capital requirements will depend on many factors, including the future cash requirements described above, as well as the potential exercise of a call right to acquire all, and not less than all, of the remaining equity interests of CarOffer.
-Details of this acquisition are more fully described in Note 2 to these consolidated financial statements.
-Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, macroeconomic effects and other risks detailed in the "Risk Factors" section of this Annual Report on Form 10-K.
+We believe that our existing sources of liquidity, including access to the 2022 Revolver, will be sufficient to fund our operations for at least the next 12 months from the date of the filing of this Annual Report.

+Our future capital requirements will depend on many factors, including our revenue; expenses associated with our sales and marketing activities and the support of our product, technology, and development efforts; expenses associated with our facilities build-out under our 1001 Boylston Street lease in excess of tenant allowance; payments received in advance from a third-party transaction processor; activity under the 2024 Share Repurchase Program; and our investments in international markets.
+In connection with the 1001 Boylston Street lease, we expect to spend approximately \$69.8 million, net of tenant reimbursements.
+As of December 31, 2023, we have incurred \$40.6 million in gross incurred expenses, of which \$2.9 million was reimbursed as part of the tenant improvement allowance for the 1001 Boylston Street lease.
+Of the total incurred expenses, \$40.3 million was capitalized, consisting of \$39.8 million in capitalized incurred expenses recognized in property and equipment, net and \$0.5 million in capitalized incurred expenses recognized in prepaid expenses, prepaid income taxes and other current assets on the consolidated balance sheets.
+As of December 31, 2023, we have signed \$46.5 million in gross contract commitments which have not yet been incurred.

+Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, macroeconomic effects and other risks detailed in the "Risk Factors" section of this Annual Report.